 For the maple buttercream frosting:

 - ½ cup (113g) unsalted butter room temperature

 - ½ teaspoon salt

-- Preheat oven to 350°F. Butter a 9-inch square baking pan, then line with parchment paper.
-Butter parchment paper, letting extra paper hang over the sides of the pan.
+- Preheat oven to 350°F. Line a 9-inch square baking pan with parchment paper, etting extra paper hang over the sides of the pan.
+Set aside.

-- Whisk together the flour, baking powder, baking soda, and salt until combined.
-Add maple syrup, oil, milk, egg replacer, both sugars, sour cream, and vanilla extract and stir with a rubber spatula until blended, being careful not to over-mix.
+- In a large bowl, whisk the flour, baking powder, baking soda, and salt together until combined.
+Add maple syrup, oil, milk, egg replacer, both sugars, sour cream, and vanilla extract and stir with a rubber spatula until just combined, being careful not to over-mix.

-- Bake for 35-40 minutes, removing from oven and covering with foil after the first 20 minutes.
-Let cool in pan for about 5 minutes before transferring to a cooling rack.
+- Transfer the batter into the prepared pan.
+Bake for 35-40 minutes, removing from oven and covering with foil after the first 20 minutes.
+Cool the cake in the pan for about 5 minutes before removing and transferring to a cooling rack.
 Allow to cool completely before frosting.

 - In a stand mixer with the paddle attachment, beat the butter until fluffy.
 Gradually add in powdered sugar and beat until combined.